March 2025

 MARKET COMMENTARY

-Daily technical indicators of SDX prices indicated a strong buy overall based on the moving averages.
-The technical oscillators indicated generally buy to neutral conditions, which could prompt investors to consider waiting for a pullback before seeking trading opportunities.
-Using historical volatility, the price from the prior month’s close could range between 110.29 to 104.83 within the next 31 days.
-Investors or traders could consider the weekly support (106.72 to 105.56) or resistance (112.95 to 110.64) areas for planning their entries or exits, depending on their trading strategies.
-In February, the SDX remained in an uptrend in the weekly timeframe, although the moving averages began to converge at the close of the final trading week.
-The SDX was in a downtrend on the daily timeframe.
+Daily technical indicators of SDX prices indicated a strong sell overall based on the moving averages.
+The technical oscillators indicated generally neutral conditions, which could prompt investors to consider waiting for a pullback before seeking trading opportunities.
+Using historical volatility, the price from the prior month’s close could range between 106.38 to 101.15 within the next 30 days.
+Investors or traders may consider the weekly support (101.80 to 99.92) or resistance areas (112.95 to 110.64) when planning their entries or exits, depending on their trading strategies.
+In March, the SDX was in a downtrend in the weekly and daily timeframes.

 Source: TradingView | Events Source: FXStreet | Conditions Table: using daily SMA (10, 20, 30,50, 100, 200), EMA (10, 20, 30,50, 100, 200), Ichimoku Cloud (9, 26, 52), VWMA (20), HullMA (9), RSI (14), Stochastic (14, 3, 3), CCI (20), ADX (14, 14), Awesome Oscillator, Momentum (10), MACD (12, 26, 9), Stochastic RSI (3, 3, 14, 14), Williams %R (14), Bulls and Bears Power and Ultimate Oscillator (7,14,28) | Statistical Ranges: projecting daily Historical Volatility (21, 42, 63) | Support & Resistance Levels: using AutoUFOs® (0.5) applied to daily, weekly and monthly